 The American Disabilities Act (ADA) is a major piece of civil rights legislation enacted in 1990.
-The goal of the ADA is to ensure that persons with disabilities have equality of opportunity, a chance to fully participate in society, are able to live independently, and can be economically self-sufficient.
+The goal of the ADA is to ensure that persons with disabilities have equality of opportunity, a chance to fully participate in society, can live independently, and can be economically self-sufficient.

 For general questions about accessibility to BATA services and facilities, please call our Dispatch Services at 231.941.2324